mo10serek/Lab1BuildingFunctions/README.md

 #### Running your function

-Just like in the blob storage binding function, press F5 and right click `HttpExample` function under the `Local Project` section and click `Execute Function Now...`.
+Just like in the blob storage binding function, press F5 and right click `HttpTrigger1` function under the `Local Project` section and click `Execute Function Now...`.
 Then enter the request body by Press `Enter` to send the request message in the function.

-Go to the **Query editor** blade in the database resoruce in Azure portal and log in.
-Then select **Select Top 1000 Rows** after right click the dbo.ToDo table and check the results if there is a updated row.
+Go to the **Query editor** blade in the database resource in Azure Portal and log in.
+Then select **Select Top 1000 Rows** after right click the dbo.ToDo table and check the results if there is an updated row.

 #### Run again and check if the app is updated